SheldanChen/ws_ur10_s/README.md

 ## Prerequisites
-Build and test on UBUNTU 18.04.
+Build and test on Ubuntu 18.04.

 ## Installation